aidecentralized/nandapapers/Onboarding to NANDA writing.md

-# NANDA Onboarding Journey: A Step-by-Step Guide
+# NANDA Writing Group Onboarding Journey: A Step-by-Step Guide

 This guide outlines the 5-level journey to join and grow within Project NANDA.
 Each level builds upon the last, increasing in responsibility and impact.